VinAIResearch/Point-Unet/README.md

   organization={Springer}
 }
 ```
-Please cite our paper when Point-Unet is used to help your research.
+**Please CITE** our paper when Point-Unet is used to help produce published results or incorporated into other software

 ## Usage
 ### Installation